 When you arrive at the Valley View Viewpoint, you feel like you are at the start of it all.
-You have it all right there; the river and it’s wonderful babbling sound and the beautiful pines and amazing granite peaks that are the classic parts of Yosemite.
-One hint we took from our Moon Guide was to save it for the way out, given the entrance is located on a one way road.
-Keep your eye open for it, because it you miss it, it’s a one way road.
+You have it all right there; the river and its wonderful babbling sound and the beautiful pines and amazing granite peaks that are the classic parts of Yosemite.
+Save it for the way out, given the entrance is located on a one-way road.
+Keep your eye open for it, because it’s easy to miss.

 Where To Stay in Yosemite

-The property has all the activities you could possibly want and then some, including a separate area for adults only lodging.
-The newly renovated Cottages will open in the spring of 2017.
-Perfect for more privacy or a family trip, these cottages are located close to hiking trails and beautiful pines.
+The property has all the activities you could possibly want and then some, including a separate area for adults-only lodging.
+The Cottages, located close to hiking trails and beautiful pines, are perfect for more privacy or a family trip.
 You’ll feel as though you are in the middle of Yosemite, yet still have all the amenities of the Lodge.

 Yosemite Top Tips

 - Book your lodging choice as soon as possible.
 Yosemite, like most other National Parks, fills up fast especially when the kids are out of school.